Skip to main content

 await app.network.setCustomDomain("@");

 Custom domains require a Senior plan or higher.
+There is a daily per-user limit on how many times you can change a custom domain.

 DNS records

-const dns = await app.network.dns();
+const records = await app.network.dns();

 Analytics